kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 -->

+This feature involves changes to the kubelet, and APIServer.
+But they are not strongly coupled.

+an n-3 kubelet will not able to fail the mis-scheduled pods.
+User can still manually delete the pods.
+Otherwise it should be fine. an new kubelt can also work with old APIServer.
+Although this should not happen.

+kube-scheduler is not directly affected.
+It just read the latest PV nodeAffinity for scheduling decision regardless of whether it's being updated or not.

+An old external storage controller should work fine with new APIServer, since it will not update PV nodeAffinity.

 ## Production Readiness Review Questionnaire